 - The agency is required to demonstrate compliance with all applicable mandatory standards and not less than 80% of applicable non-mandatory standards.

-In February 2016, the agency was reviewed for the fifth (5) reaccreditation assessment.
-This process was for the honorary distinction of EXCELSIOR recognition, which means:
+In December 2018, the agency was reviewed for the sixth re-accreditation assessment.
+The process was to continue the honorary distinction of EXCELSIOR recognition, which means:

 The word Excelsior is a Latin adjective meaning “higher” or “loftier,” used in English as an interjection with a poetic meaning of “ever upward.”